more appropriately called: Misinformation

 There are several reliable news sources available to Trocaire students, staff, and faculty.
 These news sources are generally viewed as having quality reporting however, that does not mean that they are without bias.

-The Buffalo News is available in print at both the Choate and Transit road libraries.
-Librarians also have access to the digital version and can retrieve specific articles for students, staff, and faculty.
+The Buffalo News is available in print at both the Choate and Transit Road libraries, along with access to the digital edition.
+It is accessible to anyone with a valid Trocaire username and password.

 The Chronicle of Higher Education is accessible to anyone on the Trocaire network or anyone with a valid Trocaire username and password.